Parental Rights in Georgia

 Georgia State Law and Parental Rights

-Georgia does not have a state statute that explicitly defines and protects parental rights as fundamental rights.
+Georgia state law explicitly defines and protects parental rights as fundamental rights.

 Don't Miss a Critical Issue!

 Georgia Courts and Parental Rights

 Clark v.
 Wade, 544 S.E.2d 99, 104 (GA.
 2001): "In considering the constitutionality of the Georgia statute on parent-third party custody disputes, there are two relevant lines of cases.
 One involves the termination of parental rights, which have usually required a showing of parental unfitness before ending the parent-child relationship.
 The other involves third-party visitation rights, which have historically considered the best interests of the child."